Last updated on March 7th, 2023 at 04:33 pm

-During these trying times, bringing those around you together (even if just in spirit) is more important than ever.
-Many people could use some help right now, and lending a hand and spreading positivity, you can help neighbors and the community around you feel more connected.
+Many people could use some help right now, and by lending a hand and spreading positivity, you can help neighbors and the community around you feel more connected.

-To go the extra mile, here’s how to welcome new residents or promote a sense of community with these simple kind acts.
+To go the extra mile, here’s are some ideas to welcome new residents or promote a sense of community with these simple kind acts.

 1. Bake Cookies & Add These Cute Cookie Tags